diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day 5/00  - React  Building the Rest API.md

-So when we want to retrieve, modify, or delete a record, we operate on its URL using the correct HTTP method
+So when we want to retrieve, modify, or delete a record, we operate on its URL using the correct HTTP method.

 Well-designed REST APIs must provide response status code that makes it clear there is a problem.